renatols-jf/spboot-chassi/README.md

 - `AppRegistry.getResource(MyService.class)` in which you provide the class you are expecting.
   This can be called anywhere.

+After a request is finished, it must set its `RequestOutcome`.
+If no exception is thrown, the request is deemed successful, and `RequestOutcome.SUCCESS` is initialized automatically.
+There are two methods used to realize the final outcome in the case of an exception:
+`Request#resolveError` and `Request#doResolveError` - both receive a `Throwable` as a parameter.

+The idea is to identify the outcome based on the exception thrown. `Request#resolveError` is called first.
+It checks if the `Throwable` is an instance of `ValidationException`, in which case it sets the outcome as `RequestOutcome.CLIENT_ERROR`.
+If it is not, it defers the decision to `Request#doResolveError`, which is abstract and must be implemented.
+In the case that `Request#doResolveError` return nulls (this **SHOULD NOT** happen), it sets the outcome as `RequestOutcome.SERVER_ERROR`.

 There are a few request constructors available, but we will approach only the most complete:

 ```